 At the next higher level of learning, one must decide what will be the most important connections that students need to be able to make from the course.
 The connections can be between this course and other major or business core courses or issues with their personal lives.
 Fink casts his integration net very widely and incorporates some areas that most instructors may have not considered before.
 Instructors have different goals and visions as to what they want to accomplish with their students.
 This is the time to incorporate those aspirations into their course.
-It was eventually concluded that the intermediate accounting course was success if students were able:

-•Compare and contrast the differences between cash and accrual measurement system.
-This is a broad concept, but it reaches to the heart of financial reporting.
-Although its importance was long professed, this was the first time using it a specific course goal for intermediate accounting.
-Applying Fink's design method allowed for explicitly incorporating this key concept into the course that had been only implicitly addressed in the past.
+It was concluded that the cost accounting course will be considered a success if students are able to isolate between relevant costs and non-relevant costs in making managerial/cost-accounting decisions.
+This is a broad concept, but it reaches the heart of decision-making.
+Although this concept had been seen as important for a long time, this was the first time using it as a specific course goal for cost accounting.
+Applying Fink's design method allowed for explicitly incorporating this key concept into the course-one that had been only implicitly addressed in the past.